The application process is entirely online. You will need to complete the application form.

 -

 Upload a digital portfolio to Google Drive.
 Upload no more than 7 digital or scanned examples of your artwork in a folder on Google Drive, and set the sharing settings to “Anyone with the Link Can View”.
-The digital samples of work should be in the form of Portable Document Files (.pdf) or Joint Photographic Experts Group (.jpg) files.
-Do not upload images in any other formats -- due to the volume of applications, we do not have the resources to convert or store them.
+The digital samples of work should be in the form of Portable Document Files (.pdf) files.